sburnett/seattle/protogeni_integration/README.txt

      The last 3 values are set by default to 1:0:0 but this will get changed to some other value after the XMLRPC server has run.

-  7. Edit the seattlegeni_xmlrpc_server.pl file to make sure some of the global variables are set correctly if not done so already.
+  7. Edit the seattleclearinghouse_xmlrpc_server.pl file to make sure some of the global variables are set correctly if not done so already.
 The variables that need to be changed if necessary are:
       * $generate_pubkey_path